yardenas/talks/24-MAR-2023/slides.md

 - Collect data on the real environment.
 - Use this data to fit a statistical model of the environment.
-- Use the model to (inexpensive) simulate trajectories for policy learning or online control.
+- Use the model to (cheaply) simulate trajectories for policy learning or online control.

 </div>